This post may contain affiliate links.

 Instructions

-Reduce heat to low and stir in oil; lightly mash mixture.
+• Reduce heat to low and stir in oil; lightly mash mixture.
 Add milk and continue to mash until desired consistency is reached; stir in cheese by handful until melted and incorporated.
-Season with salt and white pepper; adjust seasoning as needed.
+Stir in 1 teaspoon salt and white pepper.
+Season to taste with additional salt as needed.

 Notes